josemartin357/martin-bedoya-portfolio-july2021/README.md

 +++ PORTFOLIO +++

-###Link for deployed site: https://github.com/josemartin357/martin-bedoya-portfolio
+###Link for github page: https://github.com/josemartin357/martin-bedoya-portfolio
-###Link for github page: https://josemartin357.github.io/martin-bedoya-portfolio/
+###Link for deployed page: https://josemartin357.github.io/martin-bedoya-portfolio/

 DESCRIPTION
 This project consisted of a template for a a developer portfolio.
 The body layout consists of a header with a navigation bar, a section with the pictured samples of the work done by author and a footer with contact info with its respective hyperlinks (call, email, link to linkedin)